 Working with a Pantone Certified Printer often means reduced costs, as well, because printers are not only minimizing waste and ink consumption, but employing more efficient color management and workflow.

-There are multiple certifications a printing and packaging manufacturer can earn to demonstrate their commitment to sustainability and responsible forest management principles.
+There are multiple certifications a printing and packaging manufacturer can earn to demonstrate its commitment to sustainability and responsible forest management principles.

-Each certification is recognized by the Global Food Safety Initiative and supported by many international environmental organizations, such as WWF, Greenpeace, and The Nature Conservancy.
+The two most common, however, are internationally recognized: the Forest Stewardship Council (FSC) and Sustainable Forestry Initiative (SFI).
+Each is recognized by the Global Food Safety Initiative and supported by many international environmental organizations.

 Lastly, certification from the Green Power Partnership, a program overseen by the U.S. Environmental Protection Agency (EPA), recognizes businesses for adopting renewable energy and reducing greenhouse gas emissions.

-When choosing which printing and packaging supplier to work with, be certain their foundation is not only built upon using the most environmentally responsible materials available, but abides by internationally recognized industry standards.
+When choosing which printing and packaging supplier to work with, be certain its foundation is not only built upon using the most environmentally responsible materials available, but that it abides by internationally recognized industry standards.

 At Oliver, we unceasingly invest in top-notch training and new technologies to provide our clients with the highest quality of service and printing and packaging products.
 That’s why it’s so important to us to remain up to date on all of the aforementioned certifications.